Combining CBD With Magnesium: Science-Backed Benefits

 What Forms of CBD and Magnesium Are Best for Supplementing Together?

 Combining CBD and magnesium supplements isn’t difficult.
-You can use any form of CBD product you prefer, such as oil, tincture, capsules, or gummies, and simply take it along with a magnesium supplement.
+You can use any CBD product you prefer, such as oil, tincture, capsules, or gummies, and simply take it alongside a magnesium supplement.

-When choosing a CBD product, the best option for most people is full-spectrum CBD oil.
-CBD oil is easy to use and highly absorbable when taken sublingually (under the tongue).
-Opting for a full-spectrum product allows you to take advantage of the hundreds of other beneficial compounds in cannabis, which are believed to work together to provide greater benefits than CBD on its own (the “entourage effect”) (35).
+Opting for a full-spectrum product allows you to take advantage of the hundreds of other beneficial compounds in cannabis, which are believed to work together to provide greater benefits than CBD on its own (the “entourage effect”) (41).

-• Magnesium glycinate – This is generally considered to be the overall best option for absorbability.
-Magnesium glycinate may have calming effects, so it may be especially helpful for sleep, anxiety, and related benefits.
+• Magnesium glycinate is considered the overall best option.
+Magnesium glycinate has calming effects, which may be especially helpful for sleep and anxiety.

-• Magnesium citrate – This form of magnesium is naturally found in citrus fruits, where magnesium is bound to citric acid.
+• Magnesium citrate is naturally found in citrus fruits, where magnesium is bound to citric acid.
 It’s also one of the forms of magnesium most commonly found in supplements.
 It’s also well absorbed by the digestive system, although larger doses may have stronger laxative effects than other forms.

-• Magnesium taurate – magnesium bound to the amino acid taurine.
-This form may be particularly good for blood pressure and other cardiovascular benefits, and potentially anxiety and mood benefits (36).
+• Magnesium taurate is magnesium bound to the amino acid taurine.
+This form may be particularly good for blood pressure and other cardiovascular benefits, and potentially anxiety and mood benefits (42).

-• Magnesium L-threonate – This is often the most expensive form of magnesium you’ll find in supplements.
-However, it may be the most effective form if you’re looking for cognitive benefits (37).
+• Magnesium L-threonate is the most expensive form of magnesium in supplements.
+However, it may be the most effective if you’re looking for cognitive benefits (43).

 What’s the Right Dosage of CBD and Magnesium?

-Also, keep in mind that many of magnesium’s benefits occur when a person is deficient in it.
+Keep in mind that most of magnesium’s benefits occur when a person is deficient in it.
 Therefore, the results you achieve by supplementing magnesium may depend on whether you are deficient and by how much.

 cbd oil dropper choosing dose